haydenjameslee/unity-reference-checker/README.md

 ## Testing

-To test RefChecker create a new Unity project, clone RefChecker and set up a scene as such:
+To test RefChecker create a new Unity project, clone RefChecker and set up a scene like this:

 ![Example test scene](http://i.imgur.com/8TxyP84.png "Example test scene structure")

+Then open the RefChecker Window and run commands.
+The RefCheckerTestComponent has the expected results as comments.